General (scope, time limits)

-At the moment the border procedure provided under the LITP does not take place in those two centres.
+At the moment, the border procedure provided under the LITP does not take place in those two centres.
 According to information provided by the Ministry of Interior at the beginning of 2019, it was still not clear when the implementation of the border procedure would start.
-However no information is publicly available whether this has change in the course from 2019 until the end of 2021.
+However, no information is publicly available on whether this has changed from 2019 to the end of 2022.
 Thus, there is currently no border procedure in Croatia according to the knowledge of the Croatian Law Centre.

 According to the LITP, the border procedure would be applicable for the foreigner who expresses intention of lodging an application or make subsequent application at a border crossing point or in a transit zone of an airport, sea port or internal water port, provided that the following conditions are met:

 - The applicant is provided with material reception conditions; and